 Fueled by curiosity, our researchers are deciphering the building blocks of life, creating profound expressions of culture and discovering innovations that will shape the world of tomorrow.
 We've been doing this for more than 140 years.

 A sin tax on sugary drinks unfairly targets Indigenous communities instead of improving health

 Alumni, Faculty of Agricultural and Food Sciences, Faculty of Law, Research and International, UM Today

 UM prof receives national award for environmental research

 Clayton H. Riddell Faculty of Environment, Earth, and Resources, Research and International, UM Today

-Faculty of Education, Research and International, UM Today
+Faculty of Arts, Research and International, UM Today

 Areas of expertise